 ● Two-Way Jacket Plug Valve

 ● Oil Sealing Plug Valve

 ● ASTM Plug Valve

 - Ball valve with PTFE, RPTFE, TEFLON, Metal seat ring, and packing box.
-When the ball valve closing the ball, the fluids get into the dead spaces, in the open position, aggressive fluids harmes the ball surface.
+When the ball valve closes the ball, the fluids get into the dead spaces, in the open position, aggressive fluids harmes the ball surface.

 A plug valve is a plug top mounted into the valve body which is equivalent to a top-mounted ball valve.
 Compared with a two-piece or three-piece ball valve, it is a completely different type and application product.

 Let us understand the advantages and disadvantages of the plug valve and the main purpose of the plug valve: